StiphyJay/StiphyJay.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a final-year Ph.D.
 Student at [Southeast University (SEU)](https://www.seu.edu.cn/).
 Besides, I am also a Visiting student at Carnegie Mellon University (CMU) [AIR Lab](https://theairlab.org/), advised by [Sebastian Scherer](https://theairlab.org/team/sebastian/) and [Wenshan Wang](https://theairlab.org/team/wenshan/).
 I am currently collaborating with [Shibo Zhao](https://shibowing.github.io/) and [Yuheng Qiu](http://yuhengqiu.com/) at CMU RI.
-I received my M.Eng. in Robotics from Northeastern University, Shenyang in 2021.
+I received my M.Eng. in Robotics from Northeastern University, Shenyang in 2021, advised by [Zheng Fang](http://faculty.neu.edu.cn/fangzheng/zh_CN/index.htm).
 <!-- 这里是注释： Write your biography here.
 Tell the world about yourself.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->

 My research interests focus on **Efficient AI** (model compression/quantization for LLMs/MLLMs), **Spatial AI** (learning-based multi-sensor [LiDAR/Camera/IMU] perception for robotics), and **Embodied AI** (VLA/VLN for robotics).